emilyvquach/MyfirstGithub/README.md

 # MyfirstGithub
 # Emily Quach
 ## Capstone II Statement
 Emily's background is in molecular biology, microbiology, and parasitology.
-Currently Emily is a 1st year adjunct intructor at community college in the Bay Area.
+Currently, Emily is a first year adjunct intructor at community college.
 As a life long learner, she hopes to implement FOSS knowledge in her classes.
 Her plan is to learn all she can about open science, bioinfomatics, and the wolrd of coding over the next 2 years.
 After gaining all this in silico world, she will provide her students with data collected over the years so she may pass on the knowledge.
 This webpage is to her refresh the class in the future.

 *NEED TO ANSWER
 Which tool could you apply right away and why?